smsilva/kubernetes/lab/cert-manager/README.md

 kubectl get ClusterIssuers
 ```

-## Create and use a Selfsigned Certificate
+## Create and use a Selfsigned Certificate with Kind

 ```bash
 # Create Certificate